-Information for Patients: Patients should be advised to take Macrobid with food (ideally breakfast and dinner) to further enhance tolerance and improve drug absorption.
+Information for Patients: Patients should be advised to take Macrodantin with food to further enhance tolerance and improve drug absorption.
 Patients should be instructed to complete the full course of therapy; however, they should be advised to contact their physician if any unusual symptoms occur during therapy.